The European Student Engagement Project (STEP) contributes to the recognition and improvement of students’ active participation in Europe.

 Length: 3 Years

-However, active participation of students through all types of participation (in students associations, unions or political parties), is still too often poorly understood and therefore little recognized and valued.
+However, active participation of students through all types of participation (in students associations, unions or political parties), is still too often poorly understood and therefore little recognised and valued.

-- To acquire a precise knowledge of the modes of recognition of students’ active participation by the different European countries;
+- Quantitative and qualitative studies of the modes of recognition of students’ active participation by the different European countries

-- To equip and support committed students and higher education institutions in Europe leading to a better recognition of student engagement;
+- Equiped and supported committed students and higher education institutions in Europe with guidebook of practices and a training toolkit for a better recognition of student engagement

 Partners: Anima’fac, University of Vienna, University of Warsaw, University of Valladolid, University of Cergy-Pontoise, Dublin City University, European University Foundation.